 Should you stop caring for others?

-Or is it time for you to hire a Virtual Assistant?
-Even for a project here and there?
+Or if you’re an entrepreneur, is it time to hire a Virtual Assistant?
+Even for a small project here and there?

 You don’t have to do every single thing on your To Do list, every single day.

-The world (and your biz) won’t stop if you take a few (or 60) minutes for yourself each day.
+The world won’t stop if you take a few (or 60) minutes for yourself each day.

-I loathe being a doomsday reporter, but when you don’t balance your business and personal life with self-care, it can lead to stress, health issues, and sleep problems.
+I loathe being a doomsday reporter, but when you don’t balance your giving to others with self-care, it can lead to stress, health issues, and sleep problems.

 3 Quick and Easy Self-Care Tips